Student Campus Compact

 The expectations for Penn students in the Compact are guided by core values essential to every member of the Penn community in the 2020-21 academic year.
 We recognize that these challenging and unprecedented times call for changes in how we conduct both our institutional operations and our own lives.
 Penn’s core values remain constant, but these very values call for temporary changes which are necessary to protect everyone—our students, faculty, staff, postdocs, and community—to the best of our abilities.
 To provide everyone on campus with a reasonable sense of security, we must all agree—and know that everyone else on campus has agreed—to abide by certain behavioral guidelines.
 These guidelines may be modified and further specified over time as changes require.

 Penn is committed to the health, safety and well-being of our students, staff, faculty, postdocs, and surrounding community.
-Therefore, all members of the Penn community and visitors will be required to wear facial coverings and to maintain appropriate physical distance in campus buildings, on campus, and in the broader Penn community.
-These spaces include all administrative, academic, housing/dining, and recreational buildings on campus, as well as outside green spaces, Locust Walk, Walnut Street, Spruce Street, and all cross streets within the campus [see attached map].
+Therefore, all members of the Penn community are expected to follow public health guidelines for wearing facial coverings and maintaining adequate physical distancing at all times.
 Individuals experiencing symptoms of illness (fever, coughing, shortness of breath, etc.) will be required to follow recommendations of the Student Health Service or other health professionals.

 Penn is committed to exceptional higher education.
 Students will continue to be challenged intellectually and engage in world-class scholarly opportunities.
 For the Fall 2020 semester, classes with more than 25 students will be recorded and have an online foundation.
 Classes with fewer than 25 students may have an in-person option, as space allows, and will be held in larger auditoriums or spaces with identified seating.
 Procedures for entering and exiting classrooms, as well as for entering and exiting rows of seating in classrooms, will be clearly posted in all classroom buildings.
 Class meetings will be recorded for students who need to engage in asynchronous learning for any period of time during the Fall 2020 semester.